Read transcripts of debates in both Houses

-MPs debated the Second Reading of the Finance Bill in the House of Commons on Tuesday 12 September.
+MPs debated the Finance Bill in a Committee of the whole House on Wednesday 11 October.

 Financial Secretary to the Treasury, Mel Stride, opened the debate.